 In the parable, a Jewish Pharisee and a Jewish tax collector go to the Jerusalem temple to pray.
-Jesus couldn’t have chosen two more polar opposites as His subjects.
+Obviously, Jesus’ intent was to describe two polar opposites as His subjects for the parable.
 The Pharisees were Israel’s religious elite, men who were all about keeping Judaism’s laws to the strictest standard.
 Their lives were one big obsession over not committing any outward sins.
 They genuinely believed they were working their way into salvation by their fanatical keeping of God’s commandments.
-They simply didn’t understand that no amount of good works can produce salvation (Ephesians 2:8-9).
+They simply did not understand or care to understand that no amount of good works can produce salvation (Ephesians 2:8-9).

-To make matters worse, if a tax collector was Jewish, he had another problem.
-His fellow Jews despised him for hiring himself out to Rome, the enemy who had conquered their land.
-Consequently, the tax collectors were categorized with the filthiest of the filthy.
-In the eyes of a self-righteous Pharisee, a tax collector was in the same social class as the harlots and drunkards.
+To make matters worse for the tax collectors who were Jewish, their fellow Jews despised them for hiring themselves out to Rome, the enemy who ruled over Israel.
+Consequently, in the eyes of a self-righteous Jewish Pharisee, a Jewish tax collector was in the same social class as harlots and drunkards.
 From the Pharisee’s point of view, such people were all vile, wicked “sinners.”

 So, in Christ’s parable the two men come to pray.
-The Pharisee takes a spot in the temple where he can be seen and heard by all.
-He throws out his chest, looks upwards to heaven, and launches into his prayer, which is really just an egotistical description of how divinely devout he is.
+First, the Pharisee launches into his prayer, which is really just an egotistical description of how divinely devout he is.
 Jesus describes the scene as follows: